cloudgateinfra/gcp/readme.md

       - [security-assessment.sh](./path-to-file/security-assessment.sh)
       - [compliance-checks.json](./path-to-file/compliance-checks.json)

-Feel free to explore each project, and ensure to replace placeholder values with your actual values where necessary
+Feel free to explore each project, and ensure to replace placeholder values with your actual values where necessary.